Updated for 2021

 All the things listed above can be done without editing any code on your site.
 Since most site design and development projects take 90-120 days on average, the timing of the site launch will work well with the new trust signals that Google will be gathering for your domain from the SEO process that is already taking place.

 For some of our clients, their domains have been damaged as the result of bad SEO practices and they are better starting over on a new domain.
 If this is the situation you are in, you should wait to engage in SEO until that site is live.
 Yes, there is the occasional situation where it could make sense to start the SEO process, especially if it involves cleaning up bad links, disavowing links and NAP consistency issues.
 However, in most cases we prefer to wait until the new domain has been launched to begin SEO.
-Similarly, if this is a brand new website, you will need to wait until the site is launched for SEO to begin.
+Similarly, if this is a brand new website starting on a new domain, you will need to wait until the site is launched for SEO to begin.